If you are not famiiar with immunology, you may want to open the glossary in a separate window as a reference as you read this article

 Undetectable stealth infection is a controversial concept in traditional medicine

 High estrogen stimulates mast cells to release histamine.
-Estrogen suppresses histamine breakdown by decreasing DAO and monoamine oxidase (MAO) activity.
+Estrogen also suppresses histamine breakdown by decreasing DAO and monoamine oxidase (MAO) activity.
 Histamine increases luteinizing hormone (LH) which increases estrogen.
 This perpetuates a vicious cycle where histamine increases LH, which increases estrogen, which increases histamine, which increase LH and so forth.
 In women, if allergy symptoms increase in the middle of the menstrual cycle, then it is likely that estrogen is contributing to the problem.
-In men, estrogen levels increase as they age, which is evidenced by the formation of breast tissue (gynecomastia).
+In men, estrogen levels increase when they gain weight and as they age, which is evidenced by the formation of breast tissue (gynecomastia).
 If their allergy symptoms increase as they age, then estrogen is most likely a contributing factor.
 Diindolylmethane (DIM) helps the body detoxify estrogen and may help reduce the effects of excess estrogen.

 HIGH HISTAMINE FOODS (AVOID)